anthony-tresontani/django-adaptors/docs/index.rst

 You can give, as argument, the following options:

+`row_num`
-- `row_num` : define the position in the file for this field
+	define the position in the file for this field

+`match`
-- `match` : define the django model name matching this field
+	define the django model name matching this field

+`transform`
-- `transform` : Apply the function before returning the result
+	Apply the function before returning the result

+`validator`
+	A class which should implement a validate function: def validate(self, value):  and return a Boolean.
+	This allow to apply some business validation on the object before uploading.

 Here is an example of a way to use the transform attribute.